Submitted by on

 • Tier 2—Risk-Informed

 At Tier 2 of the NIST cybersecurity framework maturity level, the organization’s stakeholders are aware of the deficiencies and risks.
 However, risk management systems and processes may not be implemented organization-wide.
-Tier 2 organizations will have some controls and policies in place to protect digital assets, and risks are addressed reactively in an ad hoc manner.
+Tier 2 organizations have some controls and policies in place to protect digital assets, and risks are addressed reactively in an ad-hoc manner.

 • Tier 3—Repeatable

 At Tier 3 of the NIST cybersecurity framework maturity level, organizations have established repeatable processes to identify and respond to threats.
-These organizations also have formal risk-management processes in place along with well-defined security policies.
+These organizations also have formal risk-management processes in place, along with well-defined cybersecurity policies.
 Tier 3 is the recommended minimum level for most organizations because it ensures that they have an effective defense against new and emerging threats.

 • Tier 4—Adaptable